baden03/annual-archive/readme.txt

 * The plugin came to be.

 == Upgrade Notice ==
-Added new archpromat shortcode incase of conflict with archives.
-Works 100% with WordPress 4.5 and WordPress language packs.
+Works 100% with WordPress 4.7.3
+Links updated to https, like a good plugin should.